Updated July 10, 2023

 Let us look at some examples of non-recourse loans to understand the underlying principle of these financial instruments.

 John and Jane both got home loans of $240,000 each in their capacity.
-Both the loans had to be paid off within ten years by paying $2,000 per month.
+Both loans had to be paid off within ten years by paying $2,000 per month.
 While John managed to get a non-recourse loan to purchase the house, Jane had to contend with a recourse loan becoming personally liable in case she defaulted.

 Now, John availed of a non-recourse loan, so he had no liability to pay off the remaining $26,000.
 But on the other hand, Jane could only get a recourse loan, so she had to pay the pending amount from her assets.
 So, this example clearly shows why a lender has to be more cautious while extending a non-recourse loan.

-How to obtain a Non-Recourse Loan?
+How to Obtain a Non-Recourse Loan?

 In the case of non-recourse loans, the lender assumes the majority of the risk.
 Therefore, it is no wonder that a non-recourse loan has much stricter criteria than a recourse loan.
 Typically, commercial lenders only offer non-recourse loans to fund some particular types of properties and only to borrowers with stellar credit quality.
 Therefore, the borrowers must have a stable financial position and an excellent credit score to qualify for non-recourse loans.
-Besides, the funded property should be in a larger city and good condition.
+Besides, the funded property should be in a larger city and in good condition.
 Other important criteria include a low loan-to-value (LTV) ratio, a stable source of income, and a healthy debt service coverage ratio (DSCR).

 Advantages of Non-Recourse Loan